-The Center for Global Learning & Engagement coordinates efforts with APU deans and department chairs to develop international study programs with accredited foreign universities for interested graduate students.
+The Center for Global Learning & Engagement coordinates efforts with APU deans and department chairs to develop international study programs for interested graduate students.
 Students seeking to experience the cross-cultural aspect of education firsthand are encouraged to speak with their graduate program advisor to explore the possibilities of studying abroad in conjunction with their APU coursework.